DAG: A Dual Correlation Network for Time Series Forecasting with Exogenous Variables: Methodology

 \subsection{Loss Function}

-The training objective of DAG consists of three components: 1) the \textit{temporal causality loss} $L_t$ introduced in Section~\ref{Temporal Causal Discovery}, which measures how well the model captures temporal causal structures when forecasting future exogenous variables.
-2) the \textit{channel causality loss} $L_c$ from Section~\ref{Channel Causal Discovery}, which reflects the modeling error in capturing the causal relationships between historical exogenous and endogenous variables.
-3) the final \textit{forecasting loss} $L_f$ for future endogenous variables, computed based on the fused prediction, which evaluates the final prediction accuracy of the target variables.
+The training objective of DAG consists of three components: 1) the \textit{temporal correlation loss} $L_t$ introduced in Section~\ref{Temporal Causal Discovery}, which measures how well the model captures temporal correlation structures when forecasting future exogenous variables.
+2) the \textit{channel correlation loss} $L_c$ from Section~\ref{Channel Causal Discovery}, which reflects the modeling error in capturing the correlation relationships between historical exogenous and endogenous variables.
+3) the final \textit{forecasting loss} $L_f$.

-To obtain the final prediction for future endogenous variables, we fuse two candidate predictions using a fusion weight $\lambda_1$:
+The final prediction is derived by fusing two candidates with a fusion weight $\lambda_1$:

-where $\ddot{Y}^{endo}$ and $\dot{Y}^{endo}$ are prediction outputs from Temporal Causal Injection Module and Channel Causal Injection Module.
+where $\ddot{Y}^{endo}$ and $\dot{Y}^{endo}$ are prediction outputs from Temporal Correlation Injection Module and Channel Correlation Injection Module.
+The forecasting loss is defined as: